Subscription Modal Banner

 From the airport, the high-speed Mass Transit Railway (MTR) can take you to Hong Kong Island, where you can find some of the most popular tourist attractions.
 You can get around easily with the MTR since it covers the city’s major districts.

 Complementing the modern railway system are taxis and buses (including mini-buses and double-deckers).
-If you happen to visit Hong Kong’s busiest districts, you can also find trams.
+If you’re on Hong Kong Island, you’ll also find trams.
 These double-decker trolleys have been operating in the city since 1904.

 👉 How to Communicate in Hong Kong